 You should also submit your WordPress sitemap after verifying your site.
 Sitemaps help google index your site faster.

-Google Analytics helps you analyse your website visitors’ data.
+Google Analytics helps you analyze your website visitors’ data.

 Visit Google Analytics and sign in using your Google account.
 On the dashboard enter the name of the website you want to track.

 If you are using a WordPress plugin you can log out.
 Analytics can be configured through the WordPress plugin.

 A tracking code is not required to authenticate your site if you are using a WordPress Plugin.
 The Plugin will link your website to the Google Analytics account.

 We have already installed Google Analytics plugins by MonsterInsights

-Log in to the Admin Area of the WordPress site and Click on Insights and next on Setting.
+- Log in to the Admin Area of the WordPress site.

 - Click on the authenticate with Google option and enter your Gmail address along with a password.
 Now the plugin will add your Google Analytics account and you can select a tracking code to use on this site using the drop-down Google Analytics Account.